Your network includes the people you feel comfortable contacting, including:

 - professional associations or unions

-Many industry, alumni and professional associations and some unions offer networking services to their members through their websites.
-Even as a non-member, you may be able to access an organization’s online newsletter to identify potential contacts and opportunities.
+Many industry, alumni and professional associations and some unions offer networking services to their members.
+They can be accessed through their websites.
+Even non-members, may be able to see an organization’s online newsletter to identify potential contacts and opportunities.

 To locate websites for organizations in your field